 ESPO is a Joint Committee set up under Section 102 of the 1972 Local Government Act.
-The member authorities at 31 March 2016 were Cambridgeshire, Leicestershire, Lincolnshire, Norfolk and Warwickshire County Councils together with Peterborough City Council.
+The Member Authorities at 31 March 2017 were Cambridgeshire, Leicestershire, Lincolnshire, Norfolk and Warwickshire County Councils together with Peterborough City Council.

-ESPO's main objective is the provision of a professional, comprehensive, value for money purchasing, contracting and supplies service for member authorities and other public bodies under the provisions of the Local Authorities (Goods and Services) Act 1970.
+ESPO's main objective is the provision of a professional, comprehensive, value for money purchasing, contracting and supplies service for Member Authorities and other public bodies under the provisions of the Local Authorities (Goods and Services) Act 1970.

 In financial terms ESPO has a statutory obligation to recover its operating costs but to keep these at a minimum commensurate with the level of service required and the long-term development of the organisation.
-Any surplus which accrues is distributed to member authorities after a transfer to reserves, held as a working balance, in line with a formula agreed by ESPO's Management Committee.
+Any surplus which accrues is distributed to Member Authorities after a transfer to reserves, held as a working balance, in line with a formula agreed by ESPO's Management Committee.

-Performance in 2015/2016
+Performance in 2016/2017

-Despite a difficult trading environment ESPO has achieved a record surplus.
+In a difficult trading environment ESPO has achieved a record surplus.
 This allows ESPO to continue investing in low prices, excellent service and high quality procurement expertise.

-Tight control has been maintained over spending both on staff and operating expenses, and this has resulted in a net surplus in the management accounts (as shown in Note 23 to this Statement of Accounts) of £3.3M.
-This enables the announcement of a £2.4M dividend distribution to members for 2015/2016.
+Tight control has been maintained over spending both on staff and operating expenses, and this has resulted in a Net Surplus in the management accounts of £4.2M.
+This enables the announcement of a £2.8M dividend distribution to members for 2016-2017.